 When working with multiple currencies, you can first put the currencies at the top of the sheet and evaluate the implied inflation rates.
 In the example below, we have gathered the forward exchange rate and then used the INTERPOLATE function.
 Note that the cash flow is stated in USD and the debt service is also in USD.
 But we assume that the loan is in EUR.
 In rows 17 to 19 we assume that the interest rate in EUR is 1.5% which you can use to compute the implied interest rate in USD.
 To do this you can:

-- The implied interest rate is the USD Exchange Rate divided by the 1+EUR index
+- The implied interest rate in the base currency is the 1+rate from step 2 divided by the devaluation or the appreciation.

-Put the translation adjustment in USD.
+Put the loan in both currencies with the translation adjustment.
 You can use the following steps:

 Step 2: Compute the Exchange Rate on the Opening Balance